Gangway connection: Open gangways in urban transit

 In urban transit, open gangways are most commonly used in light rail and streetcars, where the railcars are divided into two or more sections linked by gangways.
 Articulated buses similarly have extensions connected with a gangway.
 Open gangways have also become increasingly used for heavy rail rapid transit rolling stock.
 It provides a way to seamlessly move between cars at any time, without passing through doors and a dangerous open area that is often against the rules.
 It also raises the capacity of metro cars by about 10%, a significant improvement for systems such as the New York City Subway where infrastructure and timetables are at capacity.

-The NYC Subway was the first transit authority in the world to have a subway / metro system with an open gangways, with the Multi-Section Articulated Cars (1925 - 1965), then operated by the Brooklyn–Manhattan Transit Corporation.
+The NYC Subway was the first transit authority in the world to have a subway / metro system with open gangways, with the Multi-Section Articulated Cars (1925 - 1965), then operated by the Brooklyn–Manhattan Transit Corporation.
 Until the late 2010s, cars like these were not purchased again, as they needed constant repair, and crime was increasing in NYC at the time, resulting in locked doors between subway cars.
 RATP was the first European authority to order open gangway cars for Paris Metro, with Bombardier MF 88 and GEC Alsthom MP 89 (as NS 93 for Santiago Metro); it was followed by Metrovalencia FGV 3900, Madrid Metro AnsaldoBreda 7000 and CAF 8000, and Rome Metro MA-300 (CAF S/300).

 In North America, the Toronto Transit Commission (TTC) was the second transit authority to use open gangway rolling stock, with its Toronto Rocket railcars (a variant of the Bombardier Movia line of open-gangway cars) delivered to the Toronto subway system from 2010.
 The Société de Transport de Montréal (STM) upgraded its fleet of subway cars with Azur (MPM-10) trains that included open gangways.
 Montreal Metro took delivery of the Bombardier/Alstom MPM-10 Azur trains in 2016.

 The Metropolitan Transportation Authority (MTA) has ordered 20 experimental open gangway cars as part of the NYC Subway's R211 order.
+These began running on the C line on February 1, 2024.
 The order initially consists of 545 cars, of which 20 are the open gangway prototype sets.
 There are two designs, the first ten cars utilizing interior panels in the gangway connection, and the other ten cars using interior bellows in the gangway connection.
 The latter design also contains a wider walkway and handles between cars.
-Depending on the success of the prototype sets, the R211 order includes an option to purchase up to 437 additional open gangway cars.
+In December 2024, the MTA ordered 80 more "hard shell" R211T cars as part of the second option order.

 While not technically an open gangway because of the use of doors, BART permits passengers to walk between cars via a more traditional gangway connection.
 This has been a feature since its opening in 1972.